-From GERT8000-TW5 issue 10 To GERT8000-TW5 issue 11 Way forward Comments Objective Sanding equipment to assist train braking.
-Starting a journey from a maintenance depot Sanding equipment to assist train braking.
-Starting a journey from a maintenance depot Revised Rule revised to incorporate seeking instructions from the operator's control in case of failure in order to cater for trains where more than one set of sanders is present.
-2 26.
-Vehicles with lockedwheels, wheel flats, shiftedtyres or dragging brakes.26.1 Starting a journey 26.
-Vehicles with lockedwheels, wheel flats, shiftedtyres or dragging brakes.26.1 Starting a journey Redrafted Change of terminology from "serious wheel flats" to "obvious damage to the wheels", in alignment with content in 26.2.
-2 26.
+From GERT8000-TW5 issue 10 To GERT8000-TW5 issue 11 Way forward Comments Objective 26.
 Vehicles with locked wheels, wheel flats, shifted tyres or dragging brakes.26.2 During a journey 26.
-Vehicles with locked wheels, wheel flats, shifted tyres or dragging brakes.26.2 During a journey Revised 26.2 c) renamed to clarify its meaning.
+Vehicles with locked wheels, wheel flats, shifted tyres or dragging brakes.26.2 During a journey Revised 26.2 c) title amended to clarify its meaning.
+Clause introducing the table revised to become an instruction to the driver, "you must", following Rule Book conventions.
 The table content has been revised to align with the findings from RSSB project COF-UOH-56 (2021) Harmonising Wheel Flat Limits and RIS-2766-RST.
-Original levels "slight flats/more serious flats/serious damage" now shown clearer to the reader as "no evidence of damage/ obvious damage/serious damage".
+Original levels "slight flats/more serious flats/serious damage" are now shown clearer to the reader as "no evidence of damage/ obvious damage/serious damage", as per the driver's initial visual inspection.
 Further instructions incorporated to the 'action to be taken' column in order to ensure the driver confirms with the signaller any agreed actions with the rolling stock technician.
-26.2 e) renamed to align terminology (if the damage to the vehicle is "obvious").
+Speeds to proceed if the train is to be moved supplemented by "unless instructed otherwise by a rolling stock technician", as they are in authority to advise differently.
+26.2 e) title amended to align terminology (if the damage to the vehicle is "obvious").
 2 26.
-Vehicles with locked wheels, wheel flats, shifted tyres or dragging brakes.26.3 Detaching the defective vehicle 26.
-Vehicles with locked wheels, wheel flats, shifted tyres or dragging brakes.26.3 Detaching the defective vehicle No change 2
+Vehicles with lockedwheels, wheel flats, shiftedtyres or dragging brakes.26.3 Detaching thedefective vehicle 26.
+Vehicles with lockedwheels, wheel flats, shiftedtyres or dragging brakes.26.3 Detaching thedefective vehicle No change 2

 From То Way forward Comments Objective

 GERT8000-TW5 GERT8000-TW5

 issue 10 issue 11

 26. Vehicles with locked wheels, wheel flats, shifted tyres or dragging brakes.26.4 Moving vehicles with wheelskates 26.
-Vehicles with locked wheels, wheel flats, shifted tyres or dragging brakes.26.4 Moving vehicles with wheelskates No change 2
+Vehicles with lockedwheels, wheel flats, shiftedtyres or dragging brakes.26.4 Moving vehicles withwheelskates No change 2